berylliumsec/nebula/README.md

 ### As an ethical hacking coverage tool

-Using the optional [Nebula-Watcher](https://github.com/berylliumsec/nebula_watcher), it offers a method for ethical hackers to monitor the IP addresses and ports that they have engaged with during a penetration test.
+Using the optional [Nebula-Watcher](https://github.com/berylliumsec/nebula_watcher), ethical hackers can automatically monitor the IP addresses and ports that they have engaged with during a penetration test to ensure maximum coverage .

 ## DocuNebula.